 A really enjoyable, super-accessible Bowmore.
 I get the light soap the others mention but to my palate it's extremely light and doesn't really mar this one for me (and soap usually is a bullet train to D-city for me).

 n: Soot, wet driftwood by the beach, grey sea salt, leather, and strawberry jam.
 Like fresh dug earth by the sea; rather nice and inviting nose with some lemon peel and honeysuckle.

 t: Initial sweetness with light brine, and a bit of soy sauce that is counter balanced with dried red fruit, prunes, citrus wax, and faint peat smoke.
-But this turns to a slight "soapy" aspect that I get from current Bowmore that I don't care for.
-Finish is of waxed fruit, cinnamon, and wood char.
+Middle is scalded berry marmelade, black raisin, and dried figs. Finish is of smoke, waxed fruit, ginger, and wood char.
 More smoke in the nose than taste.